-Charlie Farrington Profile
+Charlie Farrington '08

 Q. Which particular courses at Marist helped prepare you for this position?

 It speaks a lot of the literature professors, who encouraged me to follow my interests in linguistics.

 Q. What do you wish you had known as an undergraduate?

 A. This is a hard one to think about because everything I did, taking classes to feel my way into a major, or an interest,

 Q. What is your career goal?

 my recent work as a master's student at NC State and a researcher sets me up to continue to do research and aim